Peer Consult Group :: Reflective Consultation in Child Development + Attachment

 I'm MereAnn Reid, LPC, RPT—LPC-Supervisor & Registered Play Therapist

-I’m happy to chat about whether the group feels like a good fit and look forward to honing our clinical work together in good company.
+I’m happy to chat about whether the group may be supportive to your practice and look forward to honing our clinical work together in good company.
+6 clinicians max.

 Gathering to consult with colleagues and explore the relational and countertransference dynamics of our work is essential.